Click here to view Spanish version

 - No emails transmitted by you here under may include falsified header, source, destination or routing information.
 Such information shall be considered falsified if it is altered or concealed in a way that would impair a person’s ability to identify, locate or respond to the person who initiated the message.
 You shall not use false email registrations, false IP addresses or any other false identifying information in connection with email transmissions or retransmissions of emails for the purpose of concealing the email’s origin.
 You are further prohibited from relaying or retransmitting emails from a computer or computer network that was accessed without authorization.

-- You agree that, not more than forty-eight (48) hours before sending out any electronic communication associated with any Network Advertiser or with any Rakuten Advertising – tracked engagement, you will compare your email list against the suppression list made available to you pursuant to the process set forth in the immediately preceding bullet point.
-You further agree that you will not send any electronic communication associated with any Network Advertiser or with any Rakuten Advertising-tracked engagement to any suppressed email address.
+- You agree that, not more than forty-eight (48) hours before sending out any electronic communication associated with any Network Advertiser or with any Supplier – tracked engagement, you will compare your email list against the suppression list made available to you pursuant to the process set forth in the immediately preceding bullet point.
+You further agree that you will not send any electronic communication associated with any Network Advertiser or with any Supplier-tracked engagement to any suppressed email address.

-- You acknowledge and agree that Rakuten Advertising does not maintain email suppression lists for each of the Network Advertisers, that Rakuten Advertising is not responsible for any failure by a Network Advertiser to make available or to maintain any email suppression list for any Network Advertiser, and that as between you and Rakuten Advertising, you are solely responsible for any violation of any and all applicable federal, state, provincial and foreign laws, ordinances, rules, regulations, orders, judgments and decrees arising through your use of electronic communications to promote any Engagements.
+- You acknowledge and agree that Supplier does not maintain email suppression lists for each of the Network Advertisers, that Supplier is not responsible for any failure by a Network Advertiser to make available or to maintain any email suppression list for any Network Advertiser, and that as between you and Supplier, you are solely responsible for any violation of any and all applicable federal, state, provincial and foreign laws, ordinances, rules, regulations, orders, judgments and decrees arising through your use of electronic communications to promote any Engagements.

 - You hereby warrant that you have the right to use any material contained in your messages, including, but not limited to trademarks, service marks, copyrighted information and any other intellectual property.